Please note: At your instructor's discretion,

 -

-SPSS assignment #1 will require you to locate
+SPSS assignment #1 will require you to

-version that drops certain variables and observations.
+small. version that drops certain variables and

-and practice running descriptives and frequency
+dataset into groups and practice running

-commands.
-The assignment will be written so that most
+will be written so that most students should be able

-students should be able to complete their work in
+to complete their work in class; however, I will

-Wednesday in case you want to get a head
+post it after class on Wednesday in case you want to

 -

-Barring unusual circumstances, SPSS assignment #1 (BlackBoard) must
+SPSS assignment #1 (BlackBoard) must be completed by 5pm

-have carefully tried to address the issue yourself and
+carefully tried to address the issue yourself and

 carefully reviewed the instructions/screencast links

 above.
-It is better for all involved for you to submit
+It is better for all involved for you to

-rather than one that is partially completed.
+penalty) rather than one that is partially

 Topic 9 (10/18 and 10/21) Recoding and